 All librarians providing reference service are involved in the recording of reference inquiries.
 Statistics and record keeping are essential in providing a factual base for review of reference service, staffing levels, and/or participation in professional surveys.
-Each librarian on reference duty is responsible for recording the appropriate data during his or her shift; each librarian responding to email requests, phone requests, or faculty research requests off the desk is responsible for entering that data in our daily statistics sheets, which are then cumulatively analyzed by the Reference and Instruction Services Coordinator. .
+Each librarian on reference duty is responsible for recording the appropriate data during his or her shift; each librarian responding to email, phone, chat, or in-person requests, or faculty research requests off the desk is responsible for entering that data in our daily statistics sheets, which are then cumulatively analyzed by the Reference and Instruction Services Coordinator.

 The Reference and Instruction Services Coordinator oversees the consistent gathering and compiling of reference/instruction statistics.
 These statistics reflect number and type of reference queries daily, monthly, and cumulatively.
 Data also includes courses for which we make an impact.
 The type of statistics tabulated should not be changed without the consent of the Head Librarian.